lordgugu/ShadowsOfValentiaBlitzkrieg/quests/README.md

 - The Grand Duke of Dairy #3
   - Gotten from the Cheese Lover at the Central Hall
   - Requires Pegasus Cheese

+### Seabound Shrine Interior

+- The Famished Fisherman - COMPLETED
+  - Gotten from the Feeble Man at the Mila Idol
+  - Requires Sausage, Ham, Dried Meat, or Raw Meat
+  - Completed with Celica after the Beast Hunt by giving him Dried Meat

 [Back](../README.md)